CaMoCBaJL/epam-xt-last-task/review.md

 * open another browser and go to AuthentificationPage.cshtml there
 * Voila, server finishes authentication using data from static members.

 In reality it could be just a bad internet on Bob's side or a situation when Bob and Alice are trying to log in at the same time.
-If that happened, Alice could log in as Bob, without knowing his passport.
+If that happened, Alice could log in as Bob, without knowing his password.
 That's an actual vulnerability.
-This looks similar to a GitHub vulnerability where they had to log everyone out, but their vulnerability wasn't so easy to exploit.
+This looks similar to a recent GitHub vulnerability where they had to log everyone out, but their vulnerability wasn't so easy to exploit.

 Instead of static members you could solve problems right on the page or use [Session state](https://docs.microsoft.com/en-us/previous-versions/aspnet/ms178581(v=vs.100))